 Can You Be Arrested for Breaking Coronavirus or COVID-19 Quarantine Rules or Curfew in Florida?

 COVID-19 cases are on the rise in Broward County, with more about 20,000 confirmed cases between Broward, Palm and Miami-Dade Counties as of May 11.
 The rules for self isolation and quarantine are no joke - in fact, breaking a quarantine in Florida could result in an arrest and a second-degree misdemeanor charge.

 With coronavirus rapidly spreading, Fort Lauderdale and Miami Beaches are saw closures and more than 40,000 people in Florida have confirmed positive cases of COVID-19, as of May 11.
 As of July 9, about 24,000 people have had confirmed cases of COVID19 due to being infected with the coronavirus.
-In Broward and Miami-Dade, more than 470 people have died from COVID-19 so far.
+In Broward and Miami-Dade, more than 1,400 people have died from COVID-19 so far.
 South Florida quickly became the epicenter of the coronavirus in the state of Florida.